Justice-Reaper/justice-reaper.github.io/_tabs/en/about.md

 ## Languages 🌍
 - Spanish – Native
-- English – B1 level (currently preparing for the Cambridge B2 exam)
+- English – B1 Preliminary (currently preparing for the B2 exam)

 ## Featured Projects 🌟
 Here are some of my key projects: